max-pub/EpiSeq/README.md

 # Part 2
-Filtering distance matrices by the parameters as described in our publication and correlating the filtered matrices to derive transmission thresholds.
+Filtering typing and location distance matrices by the parameters described in our publication and correlating the filtered matrices to derive transmission thresholds.
 if you use the preprocessed data from our publication, the web-application starts here.